 - 1. If Content Server's interface is not already open, log in. - 2.
-If prompted, select the site you want to work with. - In the button bar, click Workflow.Content Server displays the Workflow Management console. - 4.
-In the Workflow Reports section of the Workflow Management console, locate the report you want to run:
+If prompted, select the site you want to work with. - 3.
+In the button bar, click Workflow.

+4. In the Workflow Reports section of the Workflow Management console, locate the report you want to run:

-5. Click the name, or the Preview (eyeball) icon of the workflow report you want to run.
+5. Click the name, or the View (binoculars) icon of the workflow report you want to run.
 Content Server runs the report and displays the results: